slipstream/SlipStreamParent/README.md

 SixSq Release GPG keys.
 The public key, private key, and password are all in 1Password.

+For GPG, set the environmental variable:

+    export GPG_TTY=$(tty)

+This should then allow GPG to prompt for the password for the private key.
+If you run into an error like the following:

+    gpg: signing failed: Inappropriate ioctl for device

+The problem is with the TTY that GPG is trying to use and usually means that the above environmental variable is not set.

 # Release

+**Be sure that you've done all of the setup in the previous section!**

 To release this to clojars, just run the command: